MPM Logo

 In this article, we unpack what the National Disability Insurance Agency (NDIA) says about cancellations, when you can and can’t charge a fee for them, and why service agreements are key.

-We also look at the ‘unfair advantage’ you have as a provider and how to ethically leverage that to build brand awareness and reputation, and grow trust.
+We also look at the ‘unfair advantage’ you have as a provider and how to ethically leverage that to build trust and reputation.

-When it comes to cancellations, the NDIA’s rules (legislative instruments made under the NDIS Act, which sets out how the Scheme operates) are clear, and everyone providing supports and services to participants must stick to them.
-These rules, outlined in the NDIS Pricing Arrangements and Price Limits, include that:
+When it comes to cancellations, the NDIA’s rules are clear, and everyone providing supports and services to participants must stick to them.

-• you must adhere to the NDIS Pricing Arrangements and Price Limits, whether or not you’re NDIS-registered.
+• You must adhere to the NDIS Pricing Arrangements and Price Limits, whether you’re NDIS-registered or not.

-At My Plan Manager, we advise our clients that the easiest way to avoid paying cancellation fees is to show up to appointments at the scheduled time, and at the agreed meeting place.
-But sometimes that’s easier said than done when unexpected events occur – like illness – or when the disability support worker taking them to their appointment cancels their shift at the last minute and there’s no one available to take them.
+The easiest way for an NDIS participant to avoid paying cancellation fees is to show up to appointments at the scheduled time, and at the agreed meeting place.
+But sometimes, that’s easier said than done – especially when unexpected events (like illness) occur, or when a support worker who’s scheduled to take a participant to their appointment cancels their shift at the last minute and there’s no one available to take them.

-So, if you want to be known for providing a trusted service – one that has a strong reputation that spills into positive word of mouth referrals and five-star reviews – think about the circumstances surrounding the cancellation, and whether there’s a way to avoid charging your client for it.
+If you want to be known for providing a trusted service – one that has a strong reputation that spills into positive word of mouth referrals and five-star reviews – think about the circumstances surrounding a cancellation, and whether there’s a way to avoid charging your client for it.
 Every dollar spent on a cancelled appointment is a dollar lost for precious supports, and this is something that weighs heavily on the minds of NDIS participants.

 Why a service agreement is vital when it comes to cancellations